huangch/OpenRemoteSlide/README.md

 Based on OpenRemoteSlide, the average cost (the actual size of data transferred and stored) for obtaining the image properties is ~7.5 MB, which is less than 1% of the data file size of the chosen image.
 For acquiring a (4000x4000) image from level 0, the average cost is ~19.8 MB, about 1.8% of the total data size.
 For randomly acquiring 100 image samples with size of (400x400), the average cost is ~233 MB, about 21.2% of the total data size.
 In other words, the proposed OpenRemoteSlide can save the cost of accessing WSIs from remote from 78.8% up to 99.3%, depending on the desired coefficients for the data acquisition.

-For the other details, please see README-OpenSlide.txt
+For the other details, please see README-OpenSlide.txt.
+You can also find the original distribution of OpenSlide from: http://openslide.org

 Good luck!